Unboxed-Software/solana-course/content/anchor-cpi.md

 }
 ```

-Alternatively, you can use the [require](https://docs.rs/anchor-lang/latest/anchor_lang/macro.require.html) macro to simplify writing errors.
+Alternatively, you can use the [require](https://docs.rs/anchor-lang/latest/anchor_lang/macro.require.html) macro to simplify returning errors.
 The code above can be refactored to the following:

 ```rust
 #[program]